minorg/minorgordon.net/_posts/2021-09-03-library-research-serendipity.md

 ---
+categories: [learning]
+date:   2021-09-03
+description: 'Reading a paper from 1992, from 1992, "Chance in the midst of design: approaches to library research serendipity"'
 layout: post
 title:  "Library research serendipity"
-date:   2021-09-03
-description: 'Reading a paper from 1992, from 1992, "Chance in the midst of design: approaches to library research serendipity"'
 ---

 One of the [LD4 2021](https://sites.google.com/stanford.edu/2021ld4conf) presentations led me to an interesting paper from 1992, ["Chance in the midst of design: approaches to library research serendipity"](https://www.jstor.org/stable/25829128) by Daniel Liestman.
 The abstract: